Structure of liquids and glasses

 The structure of liquids, glasses and other non-crystalline solids is characterized by the absence of long-range order which defines crystalline materials.
 Liquids and amorphous solids do, however, possess a rich and varied array of short to medium range order, which originates from chemical bonding and related interactions.
 Metallic glasses, for example, are typically well described by the dense random packing of hard spheres, whereas covalent systems, such as silicate glasses, have sparsely packed, strongly bound, tetrahedral network structures.
 These very different structures result in materials with very different physical properties and applications.

 The study of liquid and glass structure aims to gain insight into their behavior and physical properties, so that they can be understood, predicted and tailored for specific applications.
 Since the structure and resulting behavior of liquids and glasses is a complex many body problem, historically it has been too computationally intensive to solve using quantum mechanics directly.
-Instead, a variety of diffraction, NMR, molecular dynamics, and Monte Carlo simulation techniques are most commonly used.
+Instead, a variety of diffraction, nuclear magnetic resonance (NMR), molecular dynamics, and Monte Carlo simulation techniques are most commonly used.